radzio13/Fire-department-simple-management-service-Laravel/README.md

-Simple Fire Department management service with Laravel framework.
+Simple Fire Department management service with Laravel framework and Blade template.

 The project was made in a group of two.